 Konsum building (1928)

 The day was already dawning when I reached the Konsum building.
 It was built in 1928 to plans by Walter Gropius.
 Its unusual height and function as a department store made it a focal point of the Törten Housing Estate.
-The attached low-rise building with the shop floor is not visible in this photo.
 [German]

 Trinkhalle in Dessau-Roßlau